TAUSBV/dqf-api/v3/README.md

 ```

 The code is DQF specific and can be used to report the nature of the problem to the DQF team.
+**NOTE:** For debugging and troubleshooting purposes, it is _critical_ that you can provide logs of the calls to the DQF server.
+The DQF Team strongly recommends to include UI elements containing the API responses in case of errors.
+Errors need to be reported to the DQF Team and the users need to be informed whenever the communication with the DQF server fails and ideally also when operations are concluded successfully.

 <a name="genericUsers"/>
-## Authentication - Generic Users (not on production)
+## Authentication - Generic User Account
 Integrators can now use a single TAUS generic account to perform the authentication.
-With this approach, users need not have a TAUS account while using the API's clients.
+With this approach, users do not need a valid TAUS account while using the API clients.
+Generic accounts are provided by the DQF team at integrator (=tool) level.
+However, one integrator can request multiple generic accounts if their integration requires this.
 In order to obtain a generic account you should contact the DQF team.
-The aforementioned account gets authenticated in the exact same way as [Authentication](#authentication) describes.
+The generic account gets authenticated in the exact same way as [Authentication](#authentication) describes.
 There is an extra header parameter required when using session ids that derive from generic accounts.
 In every such request you should include the user's email as the value of the **email** header.

 **IMPORTANT!!!** Note that although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** in order to be able to view their reports in the [Quality Dashboard](http://qd.ta-us.net/).